Dairy Free Rant Ahead!

 ***Please consult your doctor if you feel you need guidance in this area.
 I am not a doctor, I only played one on Jimmy Kimmel Live.

-WHERE TO FIND MORE DAIRY FREE RECIPES:
+WHERE TO FIND MORE DAIRY FREE RECIPES AND PRODUCTS:

-if you are looking for Dairy Free recipes, my second cookbook Eat Happy Too, while not entirely dairy free, it has a bunch o’ dairy free recipes plus recipes that can be made dairy free with various substitutes.
+If you are looking for Dairy Free recipes, my second cookbook Eat Happy Too, while not entirely dairy free, it has a bunch o’ dairy free recipes plus recipes that can be made dairy free with various substitutes.
 This particular recipe is based on the Pork Rind Pizza Crust recipe in that book.

-This recipe for a Dairy Free Pork Rind Pizza Crust/Flatbread uses dairy free shredded cheese (lately I’ve been into Violife and Miyokos).
+This recipe for a Dairy Free Pork Rind Pizza Crust/Flatbread uses dairy free shredded cheese (lately I’ve been into Violife Parmela, and Miyokos).
 NO DAIRY FREE CHEESES ARE PERFECT.
 They all seem to have some sort of carb or chemical in them, and let’s be honest, they are highly processed.
 Therefore, please make this crust only when the pizza craving hits you so hard, you need to have your pizza.
 I get it.
 You can also use this recipe to make other applications of low carb crusts: bagel rounds, flatbreads, etc. Get creative with it!

 You can find coconut/palm shortening in the baking section at Sprouts, Whole Foods or other natural food stores, or online.
 I use Nutiva brand.